yeziahehe/YFMoreViewController/README.md

 # Requirements

 - iOS 10 and later (I did not run blow iOS 10, if you find some error, open an issue.)
-- Xcode 8.x and later
+- Xcode 9.x and later
-- Swift 3.x and later
+- Swift 4.x and later(For Swift 3.x, use version 1.0.2)

 # Installation